How I challenge myself from doing better to doing my best.

 ''Discipline is choosing between what you want now, and what you want most.''
 Abraham Lincoln

 How do you not allow yourself to become caught up in this beautiful moment of I'm doing well?
 How do you not get lost at this milestone?
 How do you emerge from your current wave of excitement?
-You must challenge yourself to do better than your last success?
-It's not enough to do well.
-It's not enough to do better.
-It's not enough to do your best.
+You must challenge yourself to do better than your last success.

 Looking back, I realized that the top student title was my main motivation for attaining the highest score in my Accounting class, but what happens now?
-I'm no longer in high school and that title is of no use to me at this point.
-The truth is that we are always trying to attain something in life and it doesn't matter if we are in a live competition or not.
+I'm no longer in high school, and that title is of no use to me.
+We are always trying to attain something in life, and it doesn't matter if we are in a live competition or not.

 Athletes are always competing for the top prizes.
 That's why they spend so much time in training to keep their bodies and minds in good shape.
 The rest of us are no different.
-That's why we have goals that we work towards.
-We may not necessarily be competing for medals, money, bragging rights, etc, but we expect to attain something in the end for our hard work.
-Whether it's praise, congratulations, or just a deep sense of joy and fulfillment within ourselves (self-actualization).
+That's why we have goals that we work toward.
+We may not necessarily be competing for medals, money, bragging rights, etc., but we expect to attain something in the end for our hard work.
+Whether it's praise, congratulations, or just a deep sense of joy and fulfillment within ourselves.

-Life is like a train, it will take you exactly where you want to go.
+Your attitude will take you exactly where you want to go in life.
 If you want to stop when you're doing well, it will leave you there.
 If you want to stop when you're doing better, it will leave you there.
 If you want to advance to doing your absolute best, it will take you there.

 See these posts: